-When your child reaches 15 you can expect the question of, “When can I get my permit?”
+When your teen reaches 15 you can expect the question of, “When can I get my permit?”
 Of course, to answer this, you might need to deal with the DMV to get all the details, right?
-No need, because here’s a quick step-by-step guide with all the answers, requirements, and restrictions for teen drivers in Florida.
+No need, because here’s a quick step-by-step guide to getting a Florida driver’s license with all the answers, requirements, and restrictions for teen drivers in Florida.

 Step 1 – Complete the Florida Drug and Alcohol Course